 Celebrating International Women's Day

-While completing my BSc Business Management degree I worked in the property sector and after I graduated, this role at Open came along as an exciting opportunity to start working as a marketer.
+While completing my BSc Business Management degree I worked in the property sector and after I graduated, this role at Open came along as an exciting opportunity to start working as a marketer and to become a woman working in construction.
 Now I help Open achieve its strategic objectives by coordinating various marketing strategies – the re-branding campaign that we launched in 2019 was a real success.

 Working in a competitive environment that constantly pushes me to learn new marketing trends – especially in digital marketing which is a very diverse field – to be creative and to combine these trends with data analysis, in order to help the business be present on social media and make an impact.
 This is what I really enjoy doing.

 I have learned a lot about our business by visiting our project sites.
 In the beginning, it was a bit challenging to do that, as it’s still a male-dominated environment.
 However, our amazing team was always very supportive and helpful, which gave me a lot of confidence.
-To anyone considering a career in this environment, I’d recommend being open to fast-paced learning!
+To any woman who wishes a career in construction I’d recommend being open to fast-paced learning!

 I have been a Project Manager for Open since 2018.
 My career background has always been within the property sector and around 15 years ago whilst working for a high-end Interior Design firm I took on a more involved role in the delivery of residential and commercial installation projects.
 What I love about my work is the variety, as no day is ever the same.